thesephist/torus/README.md

 ```

 Torus will export all of its default globals to `window`, so they're accessible as global names to your scripts.
 This isn't recommended, but great for experimenting.

+## Internationalization

+Torus doesn't concern itself with internationalization, but as developers, we can use the APIs available to us make internationalization possible inside our Torus components.
+Torus exposes much of the rendering process and the DOM, and importantly allows you us create a `preprocessor` that can take in JDOM, and modify it before it reaches the renderer, so we can make modifications to the DOM that the renderer sees with our own code.
+This makes Torus highly extensible and ideal for i18n.
+In fact, the component preprocessor API is what makes `Styled()` possible.

+>// TODO

+## Accessibility

+>// TODO

 ## Contributing